Track Website Visitors to Prioritize Prospects

 Overview

-The website visitors feature enables you to track the accounts that have visited your websites.
-This means you can uncover the names of companies that have generated activity on the domains you choose to track and filter them based on when they visited and how engaged they are in the buying process.
+The website visitors feature lets you track the contacts and accounts that have visited your websites.
+This means you can uncover the names of prospects that have generated activity on the domains you choose to track and filter them based on when they visited and how engaged they are in the buying process.

-Check out the following sections to learn more about website visitor tracking.
+Check out the following sections to set up visitor tracking on your website.

 Back to Top